 We get to revisit the book of Esther today!
 Twice in one year, but totally different, too.

 Remember when I reviewed Hadassah: Queen Esther of Persia over the summer?
-I explained then that I had the unique privilege of doing both a sermon series at church And preview a Bible study on the book of Esther just before reading that fun novel?
+I explained then that I had the unique privilege of doing both a sermon series at church And preview a book of Esther Bible study just before reading that fun novel?

 *Please note that this post contains affiliate links, where at no extra cost to you, if you purchase through my link, I may receive a small percentage to help support this blogging ministry.
 I received a copy of this book from the author through one of the groups listed in my disclosure page.
 I chose to review it here and all thoughts are my own.
 You can read my full disclosure here.

 Royal: Life Lessons from the Book of Esther Bible Study

 What if you could unlock the secrets of being royal?

 As a child of the King, you are a princess.
 But after centuries of sin, we don’t always act as a princess should.
 Learn some important lessons from Esther, the queen who saved her people and embrace your identity in Christ as a princess.

 This book is a great Bible study guide for girls as young as 12-years-old and is ideal for them to use on their own or with mom.
 Learning these valuable lessons from Esther will benefit all of us!

 Royal: Book of Esther Bible Study ~ My Review